 There were some pretty sweet looking Austin Airbnb’s, like this farm stay, but sadly they were fully booked for our dates.
 Check out this listing!

-Who wouldn’t want to meet this fella!?
+Who wouldn’t want to meet the donkey that lives here!?

 If you are at all into farm stays you will see why they didn’t have many dates available.
 Book early and then let us know how awesome it is!

 If you are new to Airbnb, sign up using our Airbnb referral link to earn us both a little extra travel money.
 You’ll get a little travel credit, and so will we!
 Seriously, thanks!
 There are so many places we want to go!

 This time around, we are going luxury hotel.

 JW Marriot, Downtown Austin

 The JW Marriot is our home for this Austin visit and we are not complaining.
 This place is spectacular.
 Newly built and still with that ‘new car smell’, this place is an experience of upscale Austin luxury in the heart of the city’s downtown.
 It is also where the conference we were here to attend was being held.

 Situated right in the middle of downtown, at 2nd and Congress, the JW Marriot is in a convenient location to launch from when it is time to head out and see what the city of Austin has to offer.

 Later on, we’ll take some time to chill at the rooftop pool…

 We checked in, unpacked, and then promptly set out to discover what the neighborhood would offer up for gastro-entertainment.